Pamicel/naive-framework/README.md

 The subject for Camagru reads the following : "No Framework, Micro-Framework or library __that is not of your own design__ is authorized." (originally in french : "Aucun Framework, Micro-Framework ou librairie qui n’est pas de votre conception n’est autorisée.").
 It is anyone's guess what a _"Micro-Framework"_ is...
 Anyhow, I took that as a challenge.

 I have to admit something, I don't like PHP that much, it is partly a subjective thing, I find PHP pretty inelegant and I think it enforces concepts that are quite antiquated.
 I guess many extensions to PHP solve this, but that was not a comforting thought for me in this context.
-On the other hand I really like Javascript, mostly naked Javascript.

 Said an other way, I want to learn how to build architectures for the web and when I started this project I did not feel like spending this learning time on PHP.

 So I was set to build a "framework", but definitely a frontend one.

+On the other hand I really like Javascript, mostly naked Javascript.

 My plan was to build the simplest Restful API in PHP (to minimise my PHP footprint) and a more complex frontend software that would utilize it.

-As I had used VueJS for a personnal project a year before and had a fond memory of how rewarding the experience was, I set out to emulate some concepts of it, to the extent of my n00bish capabilities.
+As I had used VueJS for a personnal project a year before and had a fond memory of how rewarding the experience was, I set out to emulate some concepts taken from there (to the extent of my n00bish capabilities).

 I added a difficulty (apparently I felt masochistic) by restricting myself to extremely basic tooling (no bundlers and no transpilers) so that my correctors would not have a chance to challenge me on not playing by the rules.